Data, Research, and Vital Statistics - Vital Records

-The Maine CDC vital records office is located at 244 Water Street in Augusta, is available to take walk in requests.
+The Maine CDC vital records office located at 220 Capitol Street in Augusta, is available to take walk in requests.

 is a 24 hour turnaround time for all requests made in person.
 You will be given a choice to have